 Thank God that the dreamer didn’t die.
 The glow of hope sparked and began to ignite into a flame.
 Hope began to swell, and for the first time in a very long time, I began to dream again.

 The dreams began to grow in color, vibrance, and detail.
-My dreams began to grow in number and in different areas of my life.
+My dreams began to grow in frequency and in different areas of my life.
 What awoke was hope.
 As hope stirred and began to move freely, I felt more alive than I had in many, many years.

 Gary Haugen said, “Fear is the silent destroyer of dreams.”